-It’s not uncommon to get wrong number calls from debt collectors, especially if you’ve recently changed your number.
+It’s not uncommon to get wrong number calls from debt collectors, especially if you recently changed your number.
 You can probably understand why that number’s previous owner didn’t give the collectors their new contact information.
 They may have even changed their number to dodge collector calls, but that doesn’t mean you have to be harassed by calls for a debt that’s not yours.

 The agent you speak with might even mark the number as invalid.
 However, debt collectors use a computerized skip trace system to track down consumers.
 It's possible that the system continues to confirm your number as being correct for that person.
-It often happens because that’s the number on that person’s credit card application, credit report, or other records.
+It often happens because that is the number on that person’s credit card application, credit report, or other records.

 Send a Cease and Desist Letter to Stop Collection Calls

-A cease and desist letter is the best option to stop collection calls – even for your debts – because federal law requires debt collectors to stop calling if you’ve notified them in writing that you wish them to quit calling.
-The cease and desist letter basically says, “Stop calling me about this debt.”
+A cease and desist letter is the best option to stop collection calls—even for your debts.
+The federal law requires debt collectors to stop calling if you have notified them in writing that you wish them to quit calling.
+The cease and desist letter says, “Stop calling me about this debt.”

 Debt collectors are required by law to respect the cease and desist letter and stop calling.
 They can contact you once more after receiving the letter, but only to let you know what they plan to do next.

 If calls continue beyond your cease and desist letter, you should file a complaint and notify the Federal Trade Commission, the Consumer Financial Protection Bureau, and your state Attorney General that the collectors have violated the law.

 Get Important Info From the Collection Agent

 Before you can send your cease and desist letter, you need to get the name and address of the collection agency.
-Unfortunately, that probably means you’ll have to talk to the collection agency at least once.
-In that one phone call, get the name and mailing address of the collection agency and let them know that they’re calling the wrong person.
+Unfortunately, that probably means you will have to talk to the collection agency at least once.
+In that one phone call, get the name and mailing address of the collection agency.
+Also, let them know that they are calling the wrong person.
 Then, prepare your cease and desist letter.

 Cease and Desist Letter for Wrong Number